Abdulkareemoj/REST-API/README.md

 # REST-nodets

-## A simple RESTful api written in Node.js Express and Typescript
+## A RESTful api written in Node.js with Typescript Express and and mongoose